 A further consultation with our local community and all consultees in accordance with the statutory requirements known as Regulation 14 was completed between November 2023 and 8th January 2024.
-This consultation process was open and transparent.
+This consultation process was open and /transparent.
 All comments received have been taken into account.
 Comments have been carefully analysed and assessed and can be viewed in the accompanying Consultation Statement, and the NPSG has responded constructively where amendments to MNP2 are considered appropriate.

-Stage 5: Next steps (after the submission of this plan (Regulation 15)
+Stage 5: Submitted Plan (Regulation 15)

-The following steps will be taken before Breckland District Council can complete (adopt) the modifications to the existing Neighbourhood Plan (MNP1) as proposed through this version (MNP2):
+The following steps have been taken to enable Breckland District Council to complete (adopt) the modifications to the existing Neighbourhood Plan (MNP1) as proposed through this version (MNP2):

-- Breckland District Council will publicise it and invite comment from a number of consultation bodies and the general public.
-Breckland District Council and Mattishall Parish Council will then jointly appoint an independent planning examiner to examine the proposed review of the Neighbourhood Plan. - Once MNP2 has passed examination, it will proceed to referendum, but only if the examiner considers the modifications to be significant enough to warrant a community-wide referendum.
-In the case of a referendum, every resident of Mattishall Parish will have the opportunity to vote on whether or not they agree with MNP2.
+- Breckland District Council has publicised it and invited comment from a number of consultation bodies and the general public.
+Breckland District Council and Mattishall Parish Council jointly appointed an independent planning examiner to examine the proposed review of the Neighbourhood Plan. - MNP2 has passed examination, and will proceed to referendum as the examiner has considered the modifications to be significant enough to warrant a community-wide referendum.
+At the referendum, every resident of Mattishall Parish will have the opportunity to vote on whether or not they agree with MNP2.

-If the referendum indicates community support, or in the case of a referendum not being needed and Breckland District Council agree the modifications made via MNP2, the Neighbourhood Plan will be 'made' by Breckland District Council.
+• If the referendum indicates community support, and Breckland District Council agree the modifications made via MNP2, the Neighbourhood Plan will be 'made' by Breckland District Council.
 At this point, the currently adopted Mattishall Neighbourhood Plan (2017) will be replaced by MNP2.